Herder bread ambidextrous KB2

 Knife handles made of steamed, finely polished wood are rare.
 Knife handles made of steamed, finely polished apple tree wood are even rarer because apple tree wood, since it dries slowly, is not one of the typical commercial woods.
 However, it is very easy to work with due to its hardness, weight and durability.
 Herder in Solingen manufactures these knife handles with rarity value exclusively for Manufactum: even oiled for better surface protection.

-This is the fine art of knife sharpening: a serrated edge, executed on both sides and polished by hand.
-The bread saw, which the manufacturer likes to call the "ambidextrous", can be used by both right-handed and left-handed people.
-The geometry of the grind is designed for this.
-The blade retains its cutting edge for longer thanks to the very high hardness of 60 Rockwell (HRC).
+This is the fine art of knife sharpening: a serrated edge that is polished by hand on both sides.
+The bread saw, which the manufacturer likes to call "ambidextrous", can be used by both right and left-handed users.
+The sharpening geometry is designed for this.
+The blade retains its edge retention for longer thanks to the very high hardness of 60 Rockwell (HRC).

-Windmühlen knives from Robert Herder in Solingen are remarkable not only for the knife steel (at least 0.75% carbon content and a hardness of at least 56 HRC for the carbon steels), but above all for the craftsman's finishing, which spares none of the traditional grinding efforts: Windmühlen knives are ground extremely thin.
-This results in their amazing cutting ability, which is an experience in use.
-The most elaborate type of grinding is the whale grind, a special type of thin grinding in which the blade is ground tapered towards the back of the knife.
+The Windmühlen knives from Robert Herder in Solingen are remarkable not only because of the knife steel (at least 0.75% carbon content and a hardness of at least 56 HRC for the carbon steels), but above all because of the craftsmanship, which spares none of the traditional grinding efforts: Windmühlen knives are ground extremely thin.
+This results in their astonishing cutting ability, which is an experience in use.
+The most elaborate type of sharpening is fuller grinding, a special type of thin grinding in which the blade is tapered towards the back of the knife.

-Pließten is the name given in Solingen to the smoothing of the grinding grooves remaining on the blade, i.e. the fine grinding.
-The most complex stage of this technique is blue finishing.
-In this process, the steel is ground finer step by step.
-That a blade is blugepließtet, you can tell by the fact that it reflects in the light slightly bluish.
+In Solingen, the process of smoothing the grinding grooves remaining on the blade is known as flattening, i.e. fine grinding.
+The most complex stage of this technique is blue polishing.
+The steel is ground finer step by step.
+You can tell that a blade is blue-fluted because it reflects slightly blue in the light.

-Because of the high hardness - and because they are ground so exceedingly thin - the blades should not be turned or even canted, as this may lead to chipping on the material when cutting.
+The elastic blades of the blue-blued knives from Herder are ground using the Solingen thin grind and fuller's edge.
+Thanks to the very high hardness of 60 Rockwell (HRC), they keep their sharpness significantly longer.
+However: Due to the high hardness - and precisely because they are ground so extremely thin - the blades should not be twisted or even tilted, as this can lead to chipping of the material when cutting.

 Product Information